MATERIALITY

 (Circular economy)

-• Increase in the recyclability of new vehicles.
+• Increase in the recyclability of new vehicles

-• Initiatives to promote the three Rs (reduce, reuse, and recycle) at plants and global efforts for zero emissions and the expansion of resource recycling.
+• Initiatives to promote the 3Rs (reduce, reuse, and recycle) at plants and global efforts toward achieving zero emissions and expanding resource recycling

-• Resource recycling for materials: Achieve zero emissions in manufacturing and logistics processes on a global basis by 2030.
+• Resource recycling for materials: Achieve zero emissions in manufacturing and logistics processes on a global basis by 2030

 People